 About LocalMile

-We should all be able to walk or bike a mile (or few) to local destinations without fear of being hit by someone driving a car.
+We should all be able to walk or bike a mile (or few) to local destinations without fear of being killed by someone driving a car.
 We should be able to feel completely safe and comfortable doing this.
 Some of us can.
 Most, not so much.

 Vadnais Heights MN, for example, is a city of islands – little neighborhoods surrounded by Ramsey County roads with fast traffic and no safe place to walk or bike.
-Within a just mile of my and my neighbors houses are our elementary school, a dozen restaurants, Target, Wal-Mart, a grocery store, a bike shop, Vadnais Heights City Hall, a church, and numerous other destinations.
+Within a just mile of my and my neighbors houses are our elementary school, a dozen restaurants, Target, Wal-Mart, a grocery store, a bike shop, Vadnais Heights City Hall, two churches, and numerous other destinations.
 But most people don’t walk or bike to these places.
 Not so much because of time or distance, but because they don’t feel safe doing so.

 Vadnais Heights Elementary school is less than a mile away.
-There are stacks of studies of the benefits of children riding bikes to school, from better health to improved academics, yet students, even within just a mile, a 5 minute bike ride, spend 30 minutes on a bus every day because the roads leading to the school are too dangerous for them to ride on.
+There are stacks of studies of the benefits of children riding bikes to school, from better health to improved academics, yet students, even within just a mile, a 5 minute bike ride, spend 30 minutes on a bus every day because the Ramsey County roads leading to the school are too dangerous for them to ride on.
 The 80 buses in our White Bear district drive over a million miles each year, burn over 158,000 gallons of fuel, and each bus emits fumes that are about the equivalent of 114 cars*.

 We have a terrific lakeside trail near our house for hiking and biking in the summer and snowshoeing and nordic skiing in the winter.
 But getting there requires walking about 200 feet along a busy county road with a sharp curve that during the winter often has no shoulder.
 Several of us in the neighborhood have nearly been hit so, at least during the winter, instead of walking this 200 feet, we drive a mile to a safer entrance.